 When looking at the design and function of centerfire vs rimfire ammunition, it is hard to deny that centerfire has an edge.
 There is a reason why almost every modern round is made centerfire.

 The main edge is in the name, centerfire.
 It is struck in the middle of the cartridge, ensuring an even burn.
 When you hit the primer bead on a rimfire round, powder on one side of the round may be burning a bit faster than on the other side.

 This weakens the cartridge wall and forces you to use thin enough material that the strike will ignite the primer bead.
 This is not necessary for a centerfire.
 It has a removable primer at the bottom.

-The centerfire is not only more powerful, but it also has another great advantage.
-It is left intact after it is fired.
+The centerfire is not only more powerful, but it also has another great advantage, it is left intact after it is fired.
 You can just remove the self-contained primer and reuse the cartridge.

 BONUS OFFER: Get your free shooting range targets to print at home!